-Succulents have become stars of the garden world over the past few years, and it’s easy to see why.
-Water-wise, fuss-free, sculptural, colorful and just plain cool, they’re one of this decade’s must-have plants.
-While they look amazing simply planted in a pot, it is easier than you may think to incorporate these plants into your garden’s design.
+Succulents have become stars of the garden world over the past few years, and it is easy to see why.
+Water-wise, fuss-free, sculptural, colorful, and just plain cool, they are one of this decade's must-have plants.
+While they look amazing planted in a pot, incorporating these plants into your garden's design is easier than you may think.
 And not just in the warmer zones.
-If you live in a colder zone (USDA zones 4-7), many succulents are winter-hardy.
+Many succulents are winter-hardy if you live in colder zones.

-To get you inspired, we’ve listed 5 ways to use succulents.
+To get you inspired, we have listed four ways to use succulents.

-Many succulents are so architectural that just one perfect specimen planted with lots of negative, empty space around it makes a bold statement.
-From ovals and spikes to pearls and pegs, the quirky shapes of the foliage of many succulents makes them an ideal choice to create a focal point.
+Many succulents are so architectural that just one perfect specimen planted with lots of space around it makes a bold statement.
+From ovals and spikes to pearls and pegs, the quirky shapes of the foliage of many succulents make them an ideal choice to create a focal point.

 2. Tough and Tumble Groundcovers

-Low growing varieties make excellent, colorful, durable groundcovers.
-They spread rapidly, are water-wise once established, offer interest in color and texture, are easy to shear back in order to control spill onto pavement, and their root systems can help knit and stabilize soil such as hillsides.
+Low-growing varieties make excellent, colorful, durable groundcovers.
+They spread rapidly, are water-wise once established, offer interest in color and texture, are easy to shear back to control spill onto the pavement, and their root systems can help knit and stabilize soil such as hillsides.

 3. Cloaks and Daggers

 Whether slipped into cracks in an old concrete wall, wedged between stones in a rock wall, or planted above and allowed to spill over, trailing varieties are a water-wise solution to disguising or dressing up blank vertical surfaces.
-Once they snuggle in, you don’t have to do much more than trim and tidy-up as they grow.
+Once they snuggle in, you do not have to do much more than trim and tidy up as they grow.

 4. Moveable Art